vhidvz/workflow-js/README.md

 __Projects__:

-- [workflow-template](https://github.com/vhidvz/workflow-template) is an example of creating a simple workflow microservice with [NestJS](https://github.com/nestjs/nest) and [WorkflowJS](https://github.com/vhidvz/workflow-js).
+- [workflow-template](https://github.com/vhidvz/workflow-template) is an example of creating a simple workflow microservice.

 ## License